 MANGROVE REGENERATION CLEANUPS

 Florida has the longest coastline on the mainland United States.
 The latest IPCC 2022 Report identifies Florida as an area facing the worst affects of climate change.
-Miami-Dade County, with more than 2.7 million residents and $246 billion in real estate bordered by beautiful Biscayne Bay, faces the gravest risk.
-With the third largest school district in the United States, and 75% of our residents living in low-lying coastal areas, we have more students at risk than anywhere else in the United States.
+Here in Miami-Dade County, with the third largest school district in the United States and 75% of our residents living in low-lying coastal areas, we have more students at risk than anywhere else in the United States.
 But there are natural solutions available now, like regenerating mangroves, which absorb carbon, provide a breeding ground for fish, and protect against coastal erosion.
 South Florida is undertaking massive efforts, both city-wide and grass roots, to restore our coastlines and mitigate against climate change.
 Join us to restore, regenerate, and replant.
 Scale it up.

 BRING: